mongodb/awscdk-resources-mongodbatlas/TESTING.md

 ## Testing the resource in a CFN stack:
 1. Build the construct by running `npx projen build`.
-2. Navigate inside `/dist/js` and copy the`.tgz` file.
-You will use this in the next steps.
+2. It will generate a `.tgz` file in `dist/js` that we will reference later.
 3. Create a CDK test app: We will be using a CDK app to test our construct by using the app to create, update and delete AWS CloudFormation stacks.
 Create the CDK app by running the following in a terminal: ([refer AWS walkthrough for details](https://docs.aws.amazon.com/cdk/v2/guide/hello_world.html#hello_world_tutorial_create_app)):
 ```